fastforwardlabs/mdffreport12/src/02-background.md

 _Contaminated normal examples_
-In large-scale applications that have huge volumes of data, it's possible that within the large unlabeled dataset that's considered the normal class a small percentage of the examples may actually be anomalous, or simply be poor training examples.
+In large-scale applications that have huge volumes of data, it's possible that within the large unlabeled dataset that's considered the normal class, a small percentage of the examples may actually be anomalous, or simply be poor training examples.
 And while some models (like a one-class SVM or isolation forest) can account for this, there are others that may not be robust to detecting